-4.2 Prevalence and Severity of Anemia :
+4.2 Prevalence and Severity of Anemia

 The overall prevalence of anemia among adolescents was 57%, indicating that more than half of the study participants were anemic.
 The prevalence was significantly higher among females (64%) compared to males (44%).

 Statistical analysis (χ² test) showed a significant association between sex and anemia (p < 0.05).